htadicha/hotelio-PP3/README.md

 This project will be enhanced in the future by connecting it to a database to ensure we have proper CRUD operations:Create, Read, Update, Delete by connecting it to a databse or even gsheet.
 Other functionalities and user friendly UX/UI will be added to using HTML,CSS and JS for scalability.

+### Future Functionalities
+1. Enhanced Room Selection:

+__Room Availability:__ Add functionality to check room availability before booking, integrating with a backend system to manage current reservations.
+__Room Upgrades__: Offer room upgrade options based on availability during check-in.

+2. Detailed Billing:

+- __Itemized Billing:__ Provide detailed itemized bills for each category (room, restaurant, laundry, game) with individual line items.
+- __Discounts and Promotions:__ Implement functionality to apply discounts, promotional codes, and special offers.

+3. Customer Preferences:
+- __Profile Management:__ Allow returning customers to save their preferences and personal information for quicker future bookings.
+- __Special Requests__: Enable customers to specify special requests such as extra bedding, dietary requirements, or room amenities.

+4. Payment Integration:
+- __Online Payment:__ Integrate with online payment gateways to allow customers to pay their bills directly through the app.
+- __Payment Methods:__ Offer multiple payment options including credit/debit cards, mobile wallets, and bank transfers.
+5. Enhanced UX/UI:
+- __Graphical User Interface (GUI):__ Transition from a CLI to a GUI for a more modern and user-friendly experience, using frameworks like Tkinter, PyQt, or a web-based interface.
+Multi-Language Support: Provide support for multiple languages to cater to a broader audience.

 ## Unfixed bugs
 No unfixed bugs in the code
 ## Deployment
 The site was deployed to Heroku and can be found here.
 The step by step approach to HEROKU deployment can found in the link: [Step by step depolyment on Heroku](https://www.youtube.com/watch?v=rUSjVri4I30)

 ## Credits
 ### Media